Sharing Life Abundantly

 Why is it that I never see a snake when I’m looking for one?

-We cannot always be so alert – it would be exhausting, distracting, wasteful
+We cannot always be so alert – it would be exhausting,

-I stick my fingers through the deer-proofing wire barrier to the coop
+I stick my fingers through the deer-proofing wire barrier to

 Highly aware of the spider webs I am touching